These homemade wipes will work on many surfaces, not just shopping carts! I use these DIY wipes in public restrooms, in the car, and at home.

 February at the grocery store means germs everywhere!
 From shopping carts to canned goods, there’s no escaping the coughs and sniffles of cold and flu season.

 Unfortunately, I always seem to be bringing my toddler with me to the grocery store, which means putting him in the shopping cart.
-It seems that I always end up with the cart that has something sticky or yucky right on the handles.
+It seems that I always end up with a cart that has something sticky or yucky right on the handles.
 Of course, my toddler is teething, which means grabbing those handles, then putting his little fingers back into his mouth.

-That’s why I always bring my own DIY wipes with me to the grocery store.
+That’s why I always bring my own homemade DIY wipes with me to the grocery store.
 Before I put my toddler (or my hands!) on the shopping cart, I wipe down the handles and sides thoroughly.
 While I’m doing this, I get lots of looks from other shoppers, but I keep wiping anyway!
 Germs are the last thing we need right now.

 I had been buying commercial disinfecting wipes to use on our shopping cart, but then I read the list of ingredients.
 Among them were: polysorbate 20, fragrance, parabens (4 different ones!), and the active ingredient: Benzalkonium Chloride.

 Pretty much some of the worst ingredients that can come in contact with your skin.
 The specific “cart wipes” offered a the grocery store entrance were just as bad, if not worse, than the ones I had in my purse.